carlsmith/coffeeshop/docs/book/defining_functions.md

 # Defining Functions

-CoffeeScript has no `function` statement.
-It uses a thin arrow (`->`) instead.
+CoffeeScript has no `function` statement; it uses a thin arrow, `->`, instead.
+There are no function definitions either, only function expressions.
+If you want to 'define' a function, you assign the function expression to a name.
-Functions can be one-liners or indented on multiple lines.

-The last expression evaluated is implicitly returned unless the `return` statement is used to return from the function abruptly.
-Also note that, you do not need to write empty parenthesis for a function with no arguments.

-    hi = -> "hello world"
+    getAuth = -> get "coshGitHubAuth"

-## Arguments

-You specify any arguments in parentheses *before* the arrow.

     square = (x) -> x * x

-CoffeeScript supports default arguments too, for example:
+The `square` function here takes an argument, `x`.
+Arguments are named in parenthesis before the arrow.
+The body of the function follows the arrow, on the same line or indented on multiple lines.

+The last expression evaluated will be implicitly returned, unless the `return` statement is used to return from the function immediately instead.

+    size = (x, y, z=1) ->
+        for dimension in [x, y, z]
+            return NaN if dimension < 0
-    times = (x, y=2) -> x * y
+        x * y * z

+    put size 5, 10
+    put size 5, 10, 20

-You can also use 'splats' [`...`] to gather arguments into an array.
+Note that the argument `z` is given a default value of `1` in the example above.
+You can also use splats (`...`) to gather arguments into an array.

     sum = (args...) ->
         tally = 0
-        args.forEach (n) -> tally += n
+        args.forEach (x) -> tally += x
         tally

     put sum 1, 2, 3, 4, 5

 > Note that `args` is not a JavaScript `arguments` object; it's just an array.

-In the example above, `args` is an array of all the arguments passed to the function.
-You could also do something like the following to gather *spare arguments*.
+You can also gather spare arguments.

     f = (x, args...) -> args.forEach (y) -> put x * y

-## Inline Function Expressions

-Functions are often used inline, as callbacks and so on.
-CoffeeScript uses the exact same syntax for this case.
+CoffeeScript's function syntax is especially elegant when you just need a lambda.

     jQuery.get "/docs/home.md", (doc) -> put doc